LucasDelfino92/morrowindsharp/main.md

 > PROTIP: Click on the list icon on the upper left corner of this document to see the index for this guide.

-# MORROWIND S#ARP
+# NEREVAR RISING

 ## PREAMBLE

 ### Disclaimer

-This guide is the second step in the installation of **Morrowind Sharp**.
+This guide is the second step in the installation of **Nerevar Rising**.
 Please make sure to follow the [**Setup**](setup.md) section before proceeding.

 ### Abridged guide

-Because maintaining two separate guides proved to be rather difficult and tiresome, Morrowind Sharp is presented as a single, unified guide.
+Because maintaining two separate guides proved to be rather difficult and tiresome, Nerevar Rising is presented as a single, unified guide.
 However, people new to Morrowind, or simply those who want the most out of the mods they install, are encouraged to install only the starred (⭐) mods.
 These come highly recommended, and barely affect the game's gameplay mechanics and balance.

 ### Creating a separator